-The participation of SMEs in CELTIC has continuously increased throughout the years, to reach more than 40%.
-Today, the total budget of SMEs in CELTIC projects overcomes the total budget of large Industry1
+The participation of SMEs in Celtic has continuously increased throughout the years, to reach more 50%.
+In 2017,

-The CELTIC Cluster has contributed significantly to the growth of the annual turnover of firms involved in Cluster projects (+13% compared to nonparticipating firms) and to the development of employment (+7% employment growth compared to non-participating firms)2.
+Celtic-Next and its fellow Clusters have contributed significantly to the growth of the annual turnover of firms involved in Cluster projects (+13% compared to nonparticipating firms) and to the development of employment (+7% employment growth compared to non-participating firms).